uvarc/rc-website/content/service/status.md

 {{% /accordion-item %}}

 {{% accordion-item title="How do I find out what files are on Old Project storage GPFS?"  id="four" %}}
-On Feb 26, the Old Project storage filesystem will be mounted as /oldproject on the Rivanna frontends in read-only mode.
-You can go through folders and run ls commands in an <a href="/userinfo/rivanna/login/#secure-shell-access-ssh" target="_blank">ssh terminal session</a> or you can use Open OnDemand, <a href="/userinfo/rivanna/ood/overview/#command-line-interface-shell" target="_blank">see here</a>.
+On Feb 26, we will make a list available of your directories and files that are still on Old Project storage and have not been migrated yet.
+You will not be able to connect to Old Project storage.
+Old Project storage will only be accessible for RC staff for managed file transfer operations.
+This ensures that progress of file transfers will not be negatively impacted by unnecessary file explorations. **The original files still exist and are secure on the Old Project system.**
 {{% /accordion-item %}}

+{{% accordion-item title="Where on New Project storage are you copying my missing files?"  id="five" %}}
+Your missing files will be copied from your Old Project storage to same-named directories on your New Project share. **If a newer file with the same name is detected in the New Project destination directory, the copy process will skip over that file to leave the newer copy unaltered.**
+{{% /accordion-item %}}

-{{% accordion-item title="How do I get an estimate of when my files will be transferred?"  id="five" %}}
+{{% accordion-item title="How do I get an estimate of when my files will be transferred?"  id="six" %}}
 While the new Project storage provides vastly improved performance, the overall transfer from old to new Project storage is limited by the degraded performance of the old filesystem.

 We anticipate that actively used data that are needed for current ongoing research will be transferred by mm/dd.
 Migration of all Project storage data is expected to conclude by mm/dd.
 We will post weekly progress of data migration on this page.